 There may be certain well established or practiced traditions, heritage or religious beliefs which may have an important influence on the name of your baby.
 This can be the first, middle or last name of your newborn if you fancy other name/s as well and want to have the best of both worlds.

 Baby names are commonly used as nicknames or monikers and thought must be given to ensure that they don’t sound embarrassing, funny or obscene when shortened, used as initials or even in email formats!

-The name should be distinctive enough to be understood as a name for newborn baby girl or vice versa.
+Ideally, baby names should be distinctive enough to be understood as a name for newborn baby girls or boys.

 Few of us would like to think that ethnic combinations sound funky and special, they may not be so and would in any event, only make sense if the newborn has parents from different origins.

-Some parents may want to have a newborn baby boy name (or new baby girl names) which rhymes with the older sibling of the newborn (or in the case of twins or multiples), as they would be calling their names together, quite often.
+Furthermore, some parents may want to have a newborn baby boy name (or baby girl name) which rhymes with the older sibling of the newborn.
+In case of twins or triplets, many parents want to have some sort of rhyme or symmetry in the name as they would be calling their names together, quite often.

 Does the new baby name just pop up in your mind the moment you saw your little angel, or were you and your spouse planning to name your baby years before s/he actually arrived?
-Did you invent the name yourself or is the name result of googling hundreds of babynames webpages?
+Did you invent the name yourself or is the name result of googling hundreds of baby names?